 Medical & administrative features

-Beyond the basic prescription process, additional features can provide access to databases outside the e-Prescribing app for physicians and healthcare administrators.
+Beyond the basic prescription process, additional features can provide access to databases outside the e-Prescribing software for physicians and healthcare administrators.
 For example, doctors should be able to search and identify drugs through integration with a “drug dictionary” or health information networks like Surescripts.

 Some essential features include: